scalameta/metals/docs/editors/sublime.md

 ## Find symbol references

 The default key binding is `shift+F12`.
-If you use vim-binding, you need to be in insert-mode.
+If you use vim-bindings, you need to be in insert-mode.

 ![Find references](https://i.imgur.com/BJDkczD.gif)

 ## Goto symbol in workspace

-You can search for symbols in dependency source using the command palette
+You can search for symbols in your dependency source using the command palette

 ![workspace symbols](https://i.imgur.com/8X0XNi2.gif)